…it never changes. The process of creating a visual story that is. But then – what should appear online but some helpful hints for visual shooters.

 Translated to today’s terminology, most cameras set on auto expose approximately 30 pictures per second.
 And you don’t have to keep turning the crank to keep exposing new pictures.

-And some advice we’re giving in the book.
 Use a tripod (dammit).

 It is essential, to preserve the illusion which is the basis of the film business, that the pictures should be absolutely steady.